Social Impact Bonds

 How can innovative finance shift charity to opportunity?

-A social entrepreneur’s starting point is typically to say: “I see a problem, and I have an idea for how…, VP, Initiatives and Strategy, The Rockefeller Foundation
+A social entrepreneur’s starting point is typically to say: “I see a problem, and I have an idea for how…, Vice President, Initiatives and Strategy, The Rockefeller Foundation

 It’s been suggested that all investment in Africa—regardless of intention—fits the definition of…, Former Senior Associate Director, Africa Regional Office

-Through a program related investment, the Foundation supported the Peterborough social impact bond (SIB)…, Sr. Associate Director, The Rockefeller Foundation
+Through a program related investment, the Foundation supported the Peterborough social impact bond (SIB)…, Senior Associate Director, The Rockefeller Foundation